 Our Clinical Trials Units

-We support the core infrastructure at eight UK Clinical Trials Units (CTUs) with a specific expertise in delivering cancer trials.
-Our CTUs deliver innovative and practice-changing clinical research that impacts the care and outcomes for cancer patients in the UK and across the world.
+Our core infrastructure of seven UK Clinical Trials Units (CTUs) delivers innovative and practice-changing clinical research that impacts the care and outcomes for cancer patients in the UK and across the world.

-CTUs are specialist units with a specific remit to design, conduct, analyse and publish clinical trials and other well-designed studies.
-Trials may be early or late phase trials or population health-based studies.
-CTUs provide expert statistical, epidemiological and other methodological advice.
-They centrally coordinate the delivery of multi-centre trials, and have robust systems to conduct and deliver clinical trials to the highest quality standards.
-CTUs are also responsible for ensuring that studies are conducted in compliance with the UK regulations governing the conduct of clinical trials and report to all the appropriate agencies, including the Health Research Authority (HRA) and the Medicines and Healthcare products Regulatory Agency (MHRA).
+CTUs are specialist units with a specific remit to design, conduct, analyse and publish clinical trials.
+Our network of CTU provide expert statistical, epidemiological and other methodological advice and they centrally coordinate the delivery of multi-centre trials.
+Our CTUs are also responsible for ensuring that trials are conducted in compliance with the UK regulations governing the conduct of clinical trials and report to all the appropriate agencies, including the Health Research Authority and the Medicines and Healthcare products Regulatory Agency.

 CTU network objectives

-Our CTUs are members of the NCRI CTU group and hold UKCRC CTU registration, which allows them to collaborate, network, and share expertise with other cancer and non-cancer trials units, and to work together to develop best practice and overcome common challenges.
+Our CTUs are members of the NCRI CTU group and hold UKCRC CTU registration.
+This allows them to collaborate, network, and share expertise with other cancer and non-cancer trial units and to work together to develop best practices and overcome common challenges.

-Our CTUs are always in interested in hearing from academics and clinicians who have an idea for a cancer clinical trial and would like to work with a CTU to develop it.
-To find out more about how to work with a CTU, explore the list below to find an appropriate unit for your research.
+Our CTUs are always in interested in hearing from academics and clinicians who have an idea for a cancer clinical trial and would like to work with them to develop it.
+If you are interested in developing a clinical trial with us, you should approach individual CTUs or research groups from the list below.

 Clinical Trial Fellowship